logo

 Liveweight

 Included in BW as the 'efficiency' part of production efficiency.
-There is a positive correlation between liveweight and milk production and between liveweight and feed requirements for maintenance and growth.
-If not included, selection would lead to successive generations getting heavier and the costs to feed these heavier cows would increase.
+There is a positive relationship between liveweight and milk production and between liveweight and feed requirements for maintenance and growth.
+If not included, selection on milk production would lead to successive generations getting heavier and the costs to feed these heavier cows would increase.

 Somatic cell